 Eric is an introspective instructor who listens to the needs of his students.
 Eric is currently teaching project management with a focus on healthcare at Normandale Community College.

-Eric has a Masters degree in Management, Business Administration from Cardinal Stritch University and is a Doctorate candidate in Organization Development with a focus on Project Management from the University of Saint Thomas.
+Eric has a Masters degree in Management - Business Administration from Cardinal Stritch University and a Doctorate in Organization Development with a focus on Project Management from the University of Saint Thomas.

 Rochester, Minnesota Region

 Specialist in IT Project Management, Agile/Scrum, and PMO

 Gary Scherling is a project management consultant and mentor with experience in IT project management, agile/scrum and PMO.
 He has a unique approach to presenting information and training integrating most individual learning styles.
 Gary has strong communication skills and gets his point across simply, which has been instrumental in his management of critical complex projects.
 His passion for project management and seeing the success of fellow managers is evident in his pursuit to start a special interest group – PMO Ottawa, and involvement in the local PMI chapter.

 Gary has worked with significant accounts internationally in addition to smaller clients and individuals as an effective mentor.
 His business career includes work in various IT projects, SAP migrations and upgrades, PMO set-ups, customer support, process methodologies, ITIL based service management, facilities management and federal government outsourcing.
 Gary has continually shown versatility and drive in defining and delivering IT solutions using project management, process analysis, and innovative thinking as he identifies the best solution.
 He understands the PMI Project Management Body of Knowledge, and has expanded his project management certification with PRINCE2, a practice approach widely adopted in Europe, and the complete Agile project management, focusing on Agile/Scrum for IT development.
 Gary has developed and delivered various presentations and papers on project management and portfolio management, and has contributed to PMI standards in program and portfolio management.